Cianna watched in horror as Achilles fell to the ground after the man he called Cormac pulled out his sword.

 “W-why…?”
 Achilles muttered.

 “You were told to deal with the Fire Elemental quickly.
-But here you are playing with your prey.”
-Cormac claimed with a villainous smile, “Anyone who disobeys the will of Dark Soul must be punished.”
+But here you are playing with your prey,” Cormac claimed with a villainous smile, “Anyone who disobeys the will of Dark Soul must be punished.”

 Cormac kicked Achilles off of the ground.
 Cianna’s eyes widened as the man was sent flying into the cave walls.
 She looked towards her father, who was still unconscious from Achilles assault.
 Cianna needed him.
 She needed him to hold her and tell her they would get through this together.
-Cianna placed her hands on her head as her eyes became teary.

-“How could you do something so awful!” she screamed, “Why did this all have to happen?!”
+“How could you do something so awful?!” she screamed.
+“Why did this all have to happen?!”

-“It’s simple really; I told him to.”
-A voice called out from a distance.
+“It’s simple really, I told him to,” a voice called out from a distance.

 The ground shook as heavy footsteps became louder and closer.
 A giant metal beast came into view.
 It was the shape of a man but had massive cannons for hands.
 A man with black, untidy hair sat on its shoulders.
-The entranceway to the sacred grounds collapsed as the man, and his weapon walked towards them.
+The entranceway to the sacred grounds collapsed as the man and his weapon walked towards them.
 The weapon came to a halt several metres in front of them.
 As it did the man jumped down and landed on his feet.

 “Who are you?”
-Brayden growled.
+Ray growled.

 The man seemed to pause for a moment as if to think his response through carefully.
 He then gave an evil smirk that frightened Cianna.